nanum-jeon/nanum-jeon.github.io/_pages/about.md

     <div class="year-title">2024</div>
     <div class="news-content">
       <ul>
-        <li>Dec 2024: I will be serving on the organizing committee for the 2025 RC28 UCLA Summer Meeting.</li>
+      <li> <b>Dec 2024:</b> I’m excited to serve on the organizing team for next summer’s RC28 Meeting at UCLA.
+We’re looking forward to welcoming submissions and fostering meaningful discussions on social mobility and inequality among stratification researchers from around the world.</li>
-        <li>Oct 2024: I am organizing a regular session on Work and Family for the 2025 Annual Meeting of American Sociological Association. </li>
+<li> <b>Oct 2024:</b> I’m pleased to share that I’ll be organizing a regular session on Work and Family for ASA 2025.
+If you’re conducting research in this area, I’d be glad to see your work—please consider submitting.</li>
-        <li>Feb 2024: I was awarded a UCLA dissertation fellowship.</li>
+<li> <b>Feb 2024:</b> I’m grateful to have received UCLA’s dissertation fellowship, which is supporting my research on life course inequalities.</li>
       </ul>
     </div>
   </li>